fierro-matias/dem-msw-particles/README.md

 This repository supports modeling and calibration of municipal solid waste (MSW) particles for Discrete Element Method (DEM) simulations, with focus on particles properties and model parameters.

-Calibration datasets for varying particle and model properties, together with custom user-defined modules for DEM simulations based on Ansys Rocky 2024 R1.
+Calibration datasets for varying particle and model properties, together with custom user-defined modules for DEM simulations developed for use with Ansys Rocky 2024 R1.

 ---